bastienwirtz/homer/docs/configuration.md

         # background: red # optional color for card to set color directly without custom stylesheet
 ```

-View the (Custom Services)[customservices.md] file for details about all available custom services (like PiHole).
+View the [Custom Services](customservices.md) file for details about all available custom services (like PiHole).

 If you choose to fetch message information from an endpoint, the output format should be: